kurtosis-tech/kurtosis/docs/docs/guides/installing-historical-versions.md

 <TabItem value="windows" label="Windows">

 The Kurtosis CLI cannot be installed directly on Windows.
-Windows users are encouraged to use [Windows Subsystem for Linux (WSL)][windows-susbsystem-for-linux] to use Kurtosis.
+Windows users are encouraged to use [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install) to use Kurtosis.

 </TabItem>